 Digital experience architecture maps the properties of an environment’s user interface, conceptual foundation, and information structure as they relate to fulfilling the mutual intent of a system’s designates.

-Recognizing digital experience architecture becomes necessary when the effort and resources that are needed to maintain human-digital engagement increase in complexity and scale.
-In such environments, the phrase “ecosystem” becomes a relevant descriptor.
+Recognizing a digital experience architecture becomes necessary when the effort and resources that are needed to maintain human-digital engagement increase in complexity and scale.

 A digital experience architecture is sustained by three key activities: